by Tom Allen

 Find me on LinkedIn

-Deal sourcing is fundamental to M&A activity and represents the first stage of any deal.
+Deal sourcing is fundamental to M&A activity and represents the first stage of any transaction.
 Put simply, it involves creating leads and managing relationships with intermediaries so as to bring about a deal.

 Approaches to deal sourcing vary between firms.
 Some companies engage investment banks or other advisors dedicated to deal sourcing, while others utilize in-house resources by employing a dedicated deal origination team.

-There are a myriad of ways in which a deal sourcing strategy can be supported – with the most common being:
+There are myriad ways in which a deal sourcing strategy can be supported – with the most common being: